EasierMTL/chinese-translation-app/docs/final_report.md

 - inference speed
 - BLEU (how well the models translate the chinese text)
+  - We chose BLEU over "better" metrics, such as SacreBLEU, because BLEU one of the most widely used metrics and it was used by the original pretrained BERT.
 - speed in production

 The dynamic quantization was done through pure PyTorch.
 Originally, we also planned on experimenting with operation fusion quantization, but due to time constraints, we could not get a working version out.